jimhigson/oboe.js-website/content/examples.md

       // This callback will be called with every direct child
       // of the root object but not the sub-objects therein.
       // Because we're coming off the root, the path argument
-      // is a single-element array with the module name like
+      // is a single-element array with the module name
-      // ['messages'] or ['photos']
+      // resembling ['messages'] or ['photos'].
       var moduleName = path[0];

       My.App